Woman says pharmacist denied her miscarriage prescription

 Nicole Arteaga, 35, said her doctor prescribed her a drug to help miscarry her dead fetus after learning the unborn child no longer had a heartbeat.

-She says the pharmacist refused her the medication because it violated his personal beliefs.
+She said the pharmacist refused her the medication because it violated his personal beliefs.

 "He was not compassionate at all," she said.
 "It was pretty much like, no, I'm not giving it to you."